FAQs

 When users login to the registry platform, are patient’s data from other centres available?

-No, only data from the user’s own centre are available for them to see.
+Only data from the user’s own centre are available for them to see.
 To look at other data, an application has to be submitted to the Data Access Committee

 Data Sharing & Ownership